-Copying magnetic-stripe track data at POS terminals and ATMs by skimming is still an active type of fraud in Europe.
 Protecting terminals from skimmers has proven to be challenging at most.
 Skimmers have evolved from classic external skimmers to non-metallic skimmers, stereo analogue skimmers, and lately to inlay and insert skimmers.
 PIN capture has been enabled through PIN pad overlays or through ever-smaller spy cameras.

 Magnetic stripe cards cloned with the stolen card data may be used on terminals where EMV chip technology is not supported or required.
-While usage of such cloned magnetic-stripe payment card has limited possibility in the European area due to cards and terminals being secured with EMV Chip technology, globally this is still possible in countries where EMV has not yet been fully introduced, hence the cash-out is often performed outside of Europe.
+While usage of such cloned magnetic-stripe payment card cannot be used in the European area, this is still possible in countries where EMV has not yet been fully introduced, hence fraudulent usage, namely cash-out, is often performed outside of Europe.

 Shimming - like skimming, is where the aim of the fraudster is to skim or 'shim' data from the EMV Chip on a payment card rather than from the magnetic stripe, using similar methods.
 Criminals can exploit this when issuers have implemented the EMV protocol incorrectly.
-This is very uncommon in Europe.
+Some attacks making use of skimmed and shimmed data has been observed coming from out of Europe namely doctoring all types of data in the messages trying to explore failures in the issuers processing implementation.